 CLIENT: Katelyn Mueller

-SKILLS: HTML, CSS/Sass, Javascript, jQuery, Gulp, PHP, WordPress
+SKILLS: HTML, CSS, SCSS, Javascript, jQuery, Gulp, PHP, WordPress

-Katelyn needed a simple, clean web presence that she could update easily.
-I built a custom theme in WordPress that showcases her projects and the brands she’s worked with.
+Katelyn needed a simple, clean web presence that could be easily updated.
+I built a custom theme in WordPress that describes her professional capabilities, shows her various audio projects, and lists the many brands she’s worked with.

 Community Psychiatry Website